Tianscar/Tianscar/README.txt

 - Loyal GNU/Linux user
 - Refused to use any system which not POSIX-compliant
-- Dislike anything related to Microsoft, such as Windows
+- Dislike anything related to Microsoft, such as Microsoft® Windows® operating system

 - Use Java AWT/Swing for desktop development, not more modern JavaFX or those popular and more mature frameworks (Qt, Electron, etc.)
 - In general, use a full IDE and modern build tools, such as JetBrains IDEA and Gradle